 Rees Jones built it for Golf Digest's Top 5 in 1991.
 The restored greens still hold up.

-Green fees run approximately $189, which positions Talamore below the premium independent courses and well below the effective per-round cost of resort packages.
-For golfers building a Sandhills itinerary that mixes resort courses with off-campus rounds, Talamore provides a quality design at a moderate price point.
-The conditioning is reliable, the pace of play is reasonable, and the Rees Jones bunkering will remind you, hole after hole, that the man knew how to place sand in exactly the spot where you were planning to land.
+Fees run approximately $189, which positions Talamore below the premium independent courses and well below the per-round cost of resort packages.
+For a Sandhills itinerary that mixes resort rounds with off-campus play, this is quality design at a moderate price point.
+Packages combining lodging and golf at both Talamore and Legacy Golf Links offer meaningful savings over booking each element separately.

 A Nicklaus-family design at $119 a round.
 The best pure value in the Sandhills.